Gold Penguin Official Logo

 So many tools and websites offer AI writing detection, but what exactly is it?
 Can you reliably and accurately predict artificially produced content?

-From the release of ChatGPT to more nuanced writing tools like Jasper and Copy, AI is quickly becoming one of the most powerful tools in a digital employee's arsenal.
-Though users raise the question: can anything written with AI be detectable?
+From the release of ChatGPT to more nuanced writing tools like Jasper and Copy, AI is already one of the most powerful tools in a digital employee's arsenal and they’re poised to change the way we do work.

-The honest answer is not really.
-AI detection is based on predicting patterns, and as large-language models continue to evolve, it's getting harder to separate robot words from reality.
-The increasing sophistication will open up more opportunities for automated writing & text analysis.
+But how does AI writing detection work?
+AI detection is based on predicting patterns, and as large-language models continue to evolve, it's getting harder to separate these robotic pieces from human-written ones.
+Let’s talk more about this below.

 Why Is AI Text Detection Even Important?

-What's crazy is that 65.8% of people believe AI content to be equal to or better than human-written content according to a survey done by AuthorityHacker.
+It's not that AI-produced content is necessarily bad, but shouldn't you have the option to determine what is and isn't AI writing?
+What's even crazier is that 65.8% of people believe AI content to be equal to or better than human-written content!

 What Does AI Writing Detection Mean?

 At its core, AI writing detection relies on reverse engineering language patterns to determine predictive text.
 This means that the machine breaks down a piece of text & then uses algorithms to detect patterns within those words.
-If a pattern is easier to identify – it's more in tune with what an AI would write, increasing the odds it was written by AI.

 The first letter in AI is actually really important – artificial.
 That's what separates humans from machines.
 AI writing detection is further based on noticing the differences in how words are arranged and used.
-Machines write text based on the billions of data & patterns it was trained on, while natural human writing utilizes an aspect of creativity that can't easily be reproduced by one of these bots.

 Is AI Writing Detection Accurate?